If travel has thought me something, it is that things are not going to happen as we want. Do you allow travel to take away the power to control?

-There is no mystery on this.
+There is no mystery about this.
 I admit I am a chicken for certain things and I just go with the flow.
 I just bite fear on the head and get into the plane.
-It may be the most torturous time of a trip but everything is forgotten one I arrive at my destination.
+It may be the most torturous time of a trip but everything is forgotten once I arrive at my destination.

 Oh, and I forgot to mention, you have to believe the actual mechanical bird is in optimal condition.
 So there you have it.
-Hard core travelers need to have trust in tons of strangers.
-Because there are professionals in charge of making sure we make to it to the other end but in reality a safe flight depends on all of us contributing a grain of salt.
-Mind blowing, if you carefully think about it!!
+Hardcore travelers need to have trust in tons of strangers.
+Because there are professionals in charge of making sure we make it to the other end but in reality, a safe flight depends on all of us contributing a grain of salt.
+Mind-blowing, if you carefully think about it!!

 If travel has thought me something, it is that things are not going to happen as we want (no matter how much we plan them).
 The weather may not cooperate.
-The hotel room may not look as the photo posted in the booking site.
+The hotel room may not look like the photo posted on the booking site.
 You get lost.
-The tour company cancels your excursion.
+A tour company can cancel an excursion.
 Things are more expensive than expected.
 And so and so and so.
 This is just a small sample of all the things that can go wrong.

-This is why travel and control does not go together.
+This is why travel and control do not go together.
 If you want to always have total control over daily situations a) you are going to exclude travel and new adventures from your life or b) you are not fully enjoying the exposure to new experiences or c) you are complaining about why this or that happened.

 I have a humble recommendation if you believe you are a control freak.
 Life is not going to shatter into pieces if you let go a little bit.
-Go with the flow and believe everything it going to be alright.
+Go with the flow and believe everything is going to be alright.
 Start by loosening the reins little by little.
 Try to be more expontaneous.
 Enjoy the moment.

 Because there is nothing more delicious than going on a trip and being excited about how everything is going to turn out.
 And this is something with implications in all aspects of life if you look at it from the correct angle.

 We talk a lot about how fear stops us from doing what we want.
 However, the desire to control is another of those obnoxious behaviors that keep popping in the middle of the road.

 How do you deal with the necessity of having control?
-Do you thing control is fear seen from another perspective?
+Do you think control is fear seen from another perspective?
 Let me know in the comments section below.
 Would love to hear your thoughts on this one.